alshukairi/MLMAS-Framework-AAMAS23/README.md

 # Citation

 ML-MAS: a Hybrid AI Framework for Self-Driving Vehicles.
-Shukairi, H. A.; and Cardoso, R. C. In Proceedings of the 22nd International Conference on Autonomous Agents and MultiAgent Systems, of AAMAS '23, 2023.
+Shukairi, H. S.; and Cardoso, R. C. In Proceedings of the 22nd International Conference on Autonomous Agents and MultiAgent Systems, of AAMAS '23, 2023.

 ```
 @inproceedings{Cardoso23a,